MicrosoftDocs/Advertising-docs/BingAds/bingads-12/customer-management-service/predicateoperator.md

 ms.author: eur
 description: Defines the condition of results for one of the search operations, for example SearchAccounts, SearchClientLinks, or SearchCustomers.
 ---
+> [!IMPORTANT]
+> This Bing Ads API Version 12 preview documentation is subject to change.
 # PredicateOperator Value Set - Customer Management

-> [!IMPORTANT]
-> This v12 preview documentation is subject to change.

 Defines the condition of results for one of the search operations, for example [SearchAccounts](../customer-management-service/searchaccounts.md), [SearchClientLinks](../customer-management-service/searchclientlinks.md), or [SearchCustomers](../customer-management-service/searchcustomers.md).

 ## Syntax